Recently, we have got the question by e-mail.

 Typically it happens if your disk has some data that were created with root/admin access.

-Disk Expert can see that some extra files or folders exist, but can’t touch the files to get any information (as any other application on Mac).
+Disk Space Analyzer can see that some extra files or folders exist, but can’t touch the files to get any information (as any other application on Mac).

 It often happens with Time Machine saved data, nevertheless, the app can’t get any info and even can’t mark the data as Time Machine backup or something else.
-To view these files you just need to launch Disk Expert with the same user rights as files have.
+To view these files you just need to launch Disk Space Analyzer with the same user rights as files have.